-OpenSprinkler kits are available for purchase at Rayshobby Shop.
+OpenSprinkler is available for purchase at Rayshobby Shop.
 Choose either a fully assembled product, or a DIY kit (including PCB, components, and enclosure to make your own OpenSprinkler).

 - Mobile web app for OpenSprinkler is available.
 Check this blog post for details.